 How does Artificial Intelligence work?

 In a nutshell, Artificial Intelligence aims to imitate human behavior and mind.
 Its differential is the much superior ability to processing.
 What usually takes a few minutes for us to do, the software can be programmed to do in a few seconds.
-One of the biggest names of the AI is Alan Turing.
-You might recognize his name from the famous test under the same name (that evaluate the capacity of a machine to operate as a human) or from the movie “The Imitation Game” (2014).
+One of the biggest names of AI is Alan Turing.
+You might recognize his name from the famous test under the same name (that evaluates the capacity of a machine to operate as a human) or from the movie “The Imitation Game” (2014).
 Turing created, during the Second World War, a machine that could test all possible combinations to decrypt Nazi radio transmissions.

 “Artificial Intelligence is the science and the engineer in creating intelligent machines, especially intelligent computer programs” – John McCarthy

 In practice, AI is present in many areas of study.
-Francesco Marconi, chief of Development and research of the Wall Street Journal, made this graphic that shows the different ways Artificial Intelligence is applied: It can be a customer service chatbot with advanced Natural Language Processing (NLP), or an automated check-in with facial recognition based on machine learning.
-Let us explain which one of the areas of study are and how they can be applied in hotel software and products.
+Francesco Marconi, chief of Development and research of the Wall Street Journal, made this graphic that shows the different ways Artificial Intelligence is applied: It can be a customer service chatbot with advanced Natural Language Processing (NLP) or an automated check-in with facial recognition based on machine learning.
+Let us explain which areas of study are and how they can be applied in hotel software and products.

 Simplified Machine Learning